-July 1, 2022
+July 28, 2023

-Important Information Regarding This Summary
+Important Information Regarding This Summary:

-This material is for your general information.
-The discussion of any tax strategies or alternatives herein are not intended as legal or tax advice and do not take into account the particular tax or estate planning objectives, financial situation, or needs of individual clients.
-This material is based upon information obtained from various sources that Bessemer Trust believes to be reliable, but Bessemer makes no representation or warranty with respect to the accuracy or completeness of such information and disclaims any liability in connection with the use of this information.
+This summary is for your general information.
+The discussion of any estate planning alternatives and other observations herein are not intended as legal or tax advice and do not take into account the particular estate planning objectives, financial situation or needs of individual clients.
+This summary is based upon information obtained from various sources that Bessemer believes to be reliable, but Bessemer makes no representation or warranty with respect to the accuracy or completeness of such information and disclaims any liability in connection with the use of this information.
 Views expressed herein are current only as of the date indicated, and are subject to change without notice.
-Forecasts may not be realized due to a variety of factors, including changes in economic growth, corporate profitability, geopolitical conditions, and inflation.
+Forecasts may not be realized due to a variety of factors, including changes in law, regulation, interest rates, and inflation.